oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 - Sequence Analysis
 - Index of Neighborhood Change

-`GEOSNAP-VIZ` consists of  and GOESNA2NAM (Neighborhood Analysis Mapper).
+`GEOSNAP-VIZ` consists of GEOSNAP2ACM (Adaptive Choropleth Mapper) and GOESNA2NAM (Neighborhood Analysis Mapper).
 GEOSNAP2ACM and GEOSNAP2NAM are open source GIS software packages that support (1) querying Race/Ethnicity, Socioeconomic and Demographic variables, (2) data exploration, (3) neighborhood delineation and analysis, and (4) user-interactive and dynamic visualization.
-Python3 (comes with Anaconda3) and Jupyter Notebook are required to run them.
-For visualization, Firefox  or Google Chrome work best.
-It has not been tested in Internet Explorer (IE).

 - GEOSNAP2ACM contains modules for Step1: Data Exploration – (1) Adaptive Choropleth Mapper (ACM), (2) ACM with Correlogram, (3) ACM with Scatter plot, (4) ACM with Time Series, and (5) ACM with PCP.